Seymour, Indiana: World wars

-Mid century
+Mid-century

-During the last week of June 1952, the city of Seymour held a week-long centennial celebration that included concerts, parades, a re-enactment of the Reno Brothers train robbery, contests, and a play entitled "The Seymour Story".
-The B&O Railroad loaned Engine #25 and several cars from their Baltimore Museum for use in the Reno reenactment scenes, and the event was featured in B & O Magazine.
-During the event, local industries paid their employers in silver dollars to commemorate the event.
+During the last week of June 1952, Seymour held a week-long centennial celebration featuring concerts, parades, a play titled "The Seymour Story," and a re-enactment of the Reno brothers' train robbery, for which the B&O Railroad loaned a vintage engine and cars from its Baltimore museum.
+Local businesses paid employees in silver dollars during the festivities to mark the occasion.

-Beginning in 1959, the city's former high school, Shields High School, was closed and all students transferred to the new Seymour High School west of town.
-By 1970, the school corporation completed the construction of the second-largest school gymnasium in the United States.
-In 1981, the gym was renamed the "Lloyd E Scott" gymnasium in honor of the Indiana Hall of Fame basketball coach.
+Beginning in 1959, the old Shields High School closed and students transferred to the new Seymour High School.
+By 1970 the district had completed what was then the second-largest high-school gymnasium in the United States.
+It was renamed the Lloyd E. Scott Gymnasium in 1981 for the Indiana Basketball Hall of Fame coach.